 During lessons your child's teacher will have talked through the acceptable use policy with the class.
 This explains how pupils are expected to use technology in school.
-They will have then signed their name to tell their teacher that they will follow these rules.

 An online safety portal is available to parents to give more information about what children might be doing online, the issues they may face and what you can do to help.
 This portal is www.internetmatters.org.
 The following link is to a youtube video introducing this portal, supported by Sophie Ellis-Baxter: https://www.youtube.com/watch?v=Xz8T9jTxBDI

 This website also has a link to a free app of the story ‘Digiduck’s big decision’.
 This is a fantastic story to read with younger children to help them understand issues online and what they can do if they face them.
 To access this page please follow this link; http://www.internetmatters.org/educate/digiduck.html